audioxide/data/data/posts/20191009-reviews-nick-cave-and-the-bad-seeds-ghosteen.md

   - "#ffffff"
   - "#ffffff"
 pullquote: Muggy and sorrowful
-summary: The aura of each composition is beautiful, yet there's also the aching feeling of something missing.
+summary: The aura of each composition is beautiful, yet there’s also the aching feeling of something missing.
 Ghosteen is quite stunning as an overall entitity.
-However, without specific songs standing out, it's surprisingly forgettable.
+However, without specific songs standing out, it’s surprisingly forgettable.
 week: 211
-blurb: The aura of each composition is beautiful, yet there's also the aching feeling of something missing.
+blurb: The aura of each composition is beautiful, yet there’s also the aching feeling of something missing.
 Stunning, and yet also oddly forgettable.
 artistMBID: 172e1f1a-504d-4488-b053-6344ba63e6d0
 albumMBID: 99fc75a4-3ff2-4248-9ae2-65d7026c7296
 artistLink: https://store.nickcave.com/